hisubram/mobilefoundation/jsonstore_code_examples.md

 ```
 {: codeblock}

-### Replace - change the documents that are already stored inside a Collection
+### Replace - change the documents that are already stored inside a Collection in iOS
-{: #ios-replace-change-the-documents-that-are-already-stored-inside-a-collection }

 ```objc
 // Get the accessor to an already initialized collection.
 JSONStoreCollection* people = [[JSONStore sharedInstance] getCollectionWithName:@"people"];